-I have been trying to mentally prepare them by gently explaining the seasons to them, and the fact that warm clothes are there to keep you warm and prevent you from getting sick; they are not there to irritate you to the point of complete and utter melt-down!
-No, wearing a jumper does not keep your feet warm.
+I have been trying to mentally prepare them by gently explaining the seasons to them.
+The fact that warm clothes are there to keep you warm and prevent you from getting sick.
+They are not there to irritate you to the point of complete and utter melt-down!
+And no, wearing a jumper does not keep your feet warm.

 No, I am not going to win any ‘mother of the year’ awards.
-I will gladly present that award to the person who can make/convince them to wear appropriate clothing for the next 5 months so long as I don’t have to fight with them.
+I will gladly present that award to the person who can make/convince them to wear appropriate clothing for the next five months, so long as I don’t have to fight with them.
 I am absolutely fed up!

 Any takers?
 I’ll even throw in my house, car, and pets … you can have it all except for my wine stash – that’s for me!
 Anyone?

 To top it off, I texted my husband to inform him that as soon as he gets home from wherever he is I will be leaving the house on my own, and not returning until I want to.
 I don’t even have anywhere to go, but I’ll be going.